abashsharma/PFC_Pore/README.md

 Compile as:
 nvcc -lcufft Cuda_pore.cu -O3 -o PFC

-A sample sbatch job submission to run on the HPC (needs GPU) is included as:
+A sample sbatch job submission to run on the HPC (needs GPU) is included as 'slurmSubmitGPU.sh'